 Then succumb to the patter offered by the guys selling city bus tour tickets.
 You can choose from two or three companies but they all take you to both sides of the Northern Irish argument, heading up the Falls (Catholic) and down the Shankill (Protestant) heartlands, famous from grainy newsreel footage in the 1970s.
 You might also visit Stormont, the seat of the Northern Irish assembly, and the tour guides are usually informative and entertaining.

-At lunchtime, you might like to sample the bistro menu at James Street South or try The Muddlers Club’s affordable lunchtime offerings off Exchange Place in the Cathedral Quarter for a real urban buzz and top class, modern food.
+At lunchtime, you might like to sample the bistro menu at James Street South or why not head over to the Lisburn Road and try Shu restaurant, set in a fine Victorian terrace and offers a fantastic modern European menu.

 Walk it all off in the Botanic Gardens, then if you want something nicely ghoulish, the Crumlin Road Gaol in North Belfast is open to the public, so you could have a look at the condemned man’s cell (17 men have been executed here) and the tunnel linking the prison to the dilapidated courthouse.